N'Golo Kanté: 2016–2018: League and FA Cup champion

 On 16 July 2016, Kanté signed a five-year deal with Chelsea who reportedly paid £32 million in transfer fees.
-Arsenal allegedly backed out of the deal due to agent fees involved which totaled more than £10 million, instead opting to sign Granit Xhaka.
+Arsenal allegedly backed out of the deal due to the agent fees involved, which totalled more than £10 million, instead opting to sign Granit Xhaka.
 Due to disputes arising from the sharing of agent fees, Kanté was reported to have been subject to death threats, a claim which he later denied.
 Kanté was given the number 7 shirt, left vacant since the exit of Ramires in January.
 According to Football Leaks, Chelsea offered to transfer a part of the salary into an offshore account to avoid taxes.
 Kanté refused; his lawyer stated in an email that "N'Golo is flexible, he simply wants a normal salary."

 On 15 August 2016, Kanté made his competitive debut in their season opener against West Ham United.
 Despite picking up a yellow card in the first three minutes of the game, he shone as the game went on, to help Chelsea to a 2–1 victory.
 Three months after his move to London, he faced his former side Leicester City for the first time, and was Man of the Match in a 3–0 victory.
 On 23 October, he scored his first goal for Chelsea in a 4–0 home win against Manchester United.

 On 26 December 2016, Kanté was named by L'Équipe as the world's sixth best footballer of 2016.
 On 13 March 2017, Kanté was named man of the match and scored the only goal in the 51st minute, in an FA Cup quarter-final win over Manchester United at Stamford Bridge.
 On 20 April, Kanté was named in the PFA Team of the Year for the second consecutive season.
 He was also later named the PFA Players' Player of the Year, the FWA Footballer of the Year, and the Premier League Player of the Season.
 Kanté become the first player since Eric Cantona in 1993 to win back‑to-back top-flight titles in England with two clubs.
 Kanté was nominated for the Ballon d'Or in October 2017.
 He would go on to gain an FA Cup winners medal, appearing for the whole 90 minutes in a 1–0 victory over Manchester United in the final on 19 May 2018.
 BBC Sport awarded him the man of the match award.